stefanZorcic/scaling-book/gpus.md

 Since we are dividing by $N_\text{layers}$, this is vastly smaller than any of the other costs.
 In other words, from a communication standpoint, pipelining is basically free.
 So why don’t we just do pipelining?
 There are a few reasons:

 1) **Code complexity:** pipelining doesn’t fit nicely as nicely into automatic parallelism frameworks (like XLA’s GSPMD) as other approaches.
 Because it introduces microbatching to hide pipeline bubbles, it changes the structure of the program, and custom zero-bubble pipeline schedules exacerbate this problem by requiring complicated interleaving of the forward and backward pass.
 2) **Pipelining makes data parallelism and FSDP hard:** probably the biggest reason not to do pipelining is that it plays badly with FSDP and data parallelism.
-ZeRO-3 sharding in particular works badly, since it requires us to AllGather the weights on every microbatch which doesn’t work when we have only B / Nmicrobatches tokens to amortize the AllGather cost.
+ZeRO-3 sharding in particular works badly, since it requires us to AllGather the weights on every microbatch which doesn’t work when we have only $B / N_\text{microbatches}$ tokens to amortize the AllGather cost.
 Furthermore, during the backward pass, *we can’t AllReduce or ReduceScatter the gradients until the last microbatch has passed a given stage, which means we have significant non-overlapped communication time.*

 {% include figure.liquid path="assets/gpu/pipeline-bubble.png" class="img-fluid" caption="<b>Figure:</b> an example 2 stage, 2 microbatch pipeline.
 F denotes a stage forward pass and B is a stage backward pass (2x the cost).
 G denotes the data-parallel AllReduces, which can be significantly longer than the time of a single microbatch." %}